To qualify for this amount, a program must:

 Forms and publications

-- Information for organizations providing prescribed programs of physical activity
+- Information for organizations providing prescribed programs of artistic, cultural, recreational, or developmental activity

 - Line 316 - Disability amount (for self)

 - Line 318 - Disability amount transferred from a dependant